Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Introduction

 Several cyber incident datasets are available in the public domain, and many studies leverage them for cyber risk modeling with a focus on the frequency and severity of various types of incidents and the dependence among them.
-For example, \citet{wheatley_addressing_2021} uses information on data breach events from the Privacy Rights Clearinghouse (PRC) and the Open Security Foundation to statistically model the frequency and severity of major breaches with different causes.
-Also based on the PRC dataset, \citet{eling_copula_2018} uses copulas to model the dependence among cyber incidents of different kinds and across various industries. \citet{xu_modeling_2018} uses the PRC dataset to estimate time series models for the inter-arrival time and size of breaches, and models the dependence between them using copulas. \citet{kesan_when_2020} uses a proprietary cyber incident dataset compiled by Advisen Ltd. to study the key factors that drive the litigation following security incidents and the outcomes of lawsuits. \citet{kesan_empirical_2021} combines Advisen data with governmental Information Technology (IT) budget information to model the impact of IT spending on cyber risk. \citet{palsson_analysis_2020} uses Advisen data and random forest classifiers and regressors to predict the legal and financial outcomes of cyber incidents based on characteristics of incidents and affected organizations. \citet{romanosky_examining_2016} builds linear models on Advisen data to study the factors influencing the financial impacts of cyber incidents on organizations. \citet{Eling2019} extracts cyber-related incidents from an operational risk database, the SAS OpRisk Global data, and models the distribution of cyber losses in relation to incident and company characteristics.
+For example, \citet{wheatley_addressing_2021} use information on data breach events from the Privacy Rights Clearinghouse (PRC) and the Open Security Foundation to statistically model the frequency and severity of major breaches with different causes.
+Also based on the PRC data breach dataset, \citet{eling_copula_2018} use copulas to model the dependence among cyber incidents of different kinds and across various industries. \citet{xu_modeling_2018} use PRC's dataset to estimate time series models for the inter-arrival time and size of breaches and to model the dependence between them using copulas. \citet{kesan_when_2020} use a proprietary cyber incident dataset compiled by Advisen to study the key factors that drive the litigation following security incidents and the outcomes of lawsuits. \citet{kesan_empirical_2021} combine Advisen data with governmental information technology (IT) budget information to model the impact of IT spending on cyber risk. \citet{palsson_analysis_2020} use Advisen data and random forest classifiers and regressors to predict the legal and financial outcomes of cyber incidents based on characteristics of incidents and affected organizations. \citet{romanosky_examining_2016} builds linear models on Advisen data to study the factors influencing the financial impacts of cyber incidents on organizations. \citet{Eling2019} extract cyber-related incidents from an operational risk database, SAS OpRisk Global Data, and model the distribution of cyber losses in relation to incident and company characteristics.